 Writing outcomes are regularly published, often alongside art work, in order to celebrate the children’s work.
 These are displayed in class books or around both schools.

 At St Thomas’ Federation we believe it is important to support children to develop neat, attractive and consistent handwriting.
 The development of an efficient, legible style assists pupils in all forms of written recording.
 We want to help children with layout, presentation and the way they organise themselves on paper.
 If success is achieved here, they have pride in their written work, tend to be better at spelling and are more motivated to write.
 Handwriting and good presentation has a high focus and high status in our school.
 Teaching staff have consistently high expectations of handwriting and presentation across all subjects and encourage children to apply handwriting skills taught across the curriculum.

 Handwriting is an essential skill for both children and adults.
 Demands for neat, legible handwriting remain great within the classroom and beyond.
 Handwriting is a skill that, like reading and spelling, affects written communication across the curriculum.
 Even in the age of technology, handwriting remains the primary tool of written communication and assessment for pupils at both primary and secondary school.
 Beyond formal education, most employment situations will require some handwriting.
 Most importantly, neat and legible handwriting makes children feel proud of their work and attracts a reader to engage with a piece of written work.
 Getting the right habits established early on is key to future success.

 Lists of words are sent home each week for children to learn.
-These are either: lists of very common words in the English language; lists relating to the class’ theme; lists of words that fit a particular pattern or rule learnt in class that week.
+These relate to the current words being taught in class.
 In addition to this, all children in Key Stage 2 have ‘personal dictionaries’.
 In these they collect words, which they have spelt incorrectly in their writing and have been corrected by the teacher.